canonical/cloud-init/HACKING.rst

 * To contribute, you must sign the Canonical `contributor license agreement`_

-  If you have already signed it as an individual, your Launchpad user will be listed in the `contributor-agreement-canonical`_ group.
-Unfortunately there is no easy way to check if an organization or company you are doing work for has signed.
-When signing the CLA and prompted for 'Project contact' or 'Canonical Project Manager' enter 'Josh Powers'.
+  * If you have already signed it as an individual, your Launchpad user will be listed in the `contributor-agreement-canonical`_ group.

-  For first-time signers, or for existing contributors who have already signed the agreement in Launchpad, we need to verify the link between your `Launchpad`_ account and your `GitHub`_ account.
-To enable us to do this, we ask that you create a branch with both your Launchpad and GitHub usernames against both the Launchpad and GitHub cloud-init repositories.
-We've added a tool (``tools/migrate-lp-user-to-github``) to the cloud-init repository to handle this migration as automatically as possible.

-  The cloud-init team will review the two merge proposals and verify that the CLA has been signed for the Launchpad user and record the associated GitHub account.
-We will reply to the email address associated with your Launchpad account that you've been clear to contribute to cloud-init on GitHub.
+    (Unfortunately there is no easy way to check if an organization or company you are doing work for has signed.)

+  * When signing it:

+    * ensure that you fill in the GitHub username field.
+    * when prompted for 'Project contact' or 'Canonical Project Manager', enter 'Josh Powers'.

-  If your company has signed the CLA for you, please contact us to help in verifying which launchad/GitHub accounts are associated with the company.
-For any questions or help with the process, please email:
+  * If your company has signed the CLA for you, please contact us to help in verifying which Launchpad/GitHub accounts are associated with the company.

-  `Josh Powers <mailto:josh.powers@canonical.com>`_ with the subject: Cloud-Init CLA
+  * For any questions or help with the process, please email `Josh Powers <mailto:josh.powers@canonical.com>`_ with the subject, "Cloud-Init CLA"

-   You also may contanct user ``powersj`` in ``#cloud-init`` channel via IRC freenode.
+  * You also may contact user ``powersj`` in the ``#cloud-init`` channel on the Freenode IRC network.

 * Configure git with your email and name for commit messages.